whitebox-co/walmart-marketplace-api/README.md

 ### Viewing Docs

-We have packaged live-server as a way to quickly view the docs.
+We have packaged [http-server](https://github.com/http-party/http-server) as a dev dependency as a way to quickly view the docs.
 Issue any one of the following commands to build and view any of the docs.

 ```sh
 npm run docs # or `npm run docs:typedoc`
 npm run docs:redoc
 npm run docs:swaggerui
 ```

+**Note:** `http-server` will try and serve the docs on port `8080` and will auto launch your browser to the specified documentation.

 ## Development